omega8cc/advagg/README.txt

 CONFIGURATION
 -------------

-The settings page is located at: admin/settings/advagg
+Settings page is located at:
+admin/settings/advagg
  * Enable Advanced Aggregation.
 You can disable the module here.
 Same affect as placing ?advagg=-1 in the URL.
- * Gzip CSS/JS files.
-For every Aggregated file generated, this will create a gzip version of that and then serve that out if the browser accepts gzip compression.
  * Generate CSS/JS files on request (async mode).
 If advagg doesn't have a route back to its self and this is enabled then you will have a broken site.
 But this enabled one can expect much quicker page generation times after a cache flush.
+ * Gzip CSS/JS files.
+For every Aggregated file generated, this will create a gzip version of that and then serve that out if the browser accepts gzip compression.
+ * Generate .htaccess files in the advagg_* dirs.
+If your using the rules located at the bottom of this document in your webroots htaccess file then you can disable this checkbox.
+ * Use a different directory for storing advagg files.
+Only available if your using a private file system.
+Allows you to save the generated aggregated files in a different directory.
+This gets around the private file system restrictions.
+If boost is installed, you can safely use the cache directory.
+ * File Checksum Mode.
+Keep at mtime; only use md5 if file modification time is unreliable on your setup.
  * IP Address to send all asynchronous requests to.
 If you wish to have one server generate all CSS/JS aggregated files then this allows for that to happen.
- * File Checksum Mode.
-Keep at mtime; only use md5 if file modification time is unreliable on your setup.
  * Debug to watchdog.
 This will output A LOT of data to watchdog.
 Don't turn on unless your trying to debug an issue.
- * Hook Theme Info.
-Displays the preprocess_page order.
-Used for debugging.
  * Smart cache flush button.
 Scan all files referenced in aggregated files.
 If any of them have changed, increment the counters containing that file and rebuild the bundle.